Macklemore Backs International Campaign: Climate Education for 7 Million Students Worldwide

 Climate Action Project

 A free, six-week climate education initiative by TAG.
-Impact in UK and European countries: https://www.climateactionproject.org/impact/GBR
+Impact in US: https://www.climateactionproject.org/impact/USA

 Climate Action Day